garry-clawson/robot_programming/Presentation.md

 - Note: It can be seen that the LHS border grape bunch is not identified.
 This is due to the border constraint applied in the `cv2.SimpleBlobDetector` process, as this object would have been detected on a previously taken image as the robot traversed to homing_beacon points positioned along the row.

+## Reflections on Solution

+To roll out this solution to a real world environment the following considerations would need to take place.

+### Physical

+1. Transition from odomtry to lidar based navigation - for squaring up we could check angles (say 15 degrees either side of closest  contact point) to identify if they are the same value.
+If they are then the robot is square, if not, then rotate accordingly.

+1. Lidar scans - I utilised a wall following technique using Lidar.
+I reduced the field of View and tried to increase the density of the scan over a shorter field.
+However, scan points will traverse through the hedge making lidar unpredictable if wall following a vine row.
+Physical markers may be required within the environment.

+1. Front facing camera - The front facing camera was deployed however constantly rotating the robot towards the vine would cause divots in the surrounding ground area.
+GThis would, over time, impact positioning and eventually imaging.
+Utilizing the side facing cameras could reduce this issue.

+### Software Concept

+1.